learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 author: developerdavo
 type: post
 date: 2020-02-11
+excerpt:
-excerpt: In this article, I share the learning resources that I have used to teach myself software development since early 2015.
-I cover fundamentals, Java, SQL, JavaScript, React, Docker, Android, iOS, best practices, Vim and more.
+  In this article, I share the learning resources that I have used to teach myself software development since early 2015.
 url: /learning-material-software-development/
 canonical: true
 extraContent: